Smooth-coated otter

-The smooth-coated otter (Lutrogale perspicillata) is a freshwater otter species from regions of South and Southwest Asia, with the majority of its numbers found in Southeast Asia.
-It has been ranked as "vulnerable" on the IUCN Red List since 1996, as it is threatened by habitat loss, pollution of wetlands and poaching for the illegal wildlife trade.
+The smooth-coated otter (Lutra perspicillata) is a freshwater otter species from regions of South and Southeast Asia, with a disjunct population in Iraq, with the majority of its numbers found in Southeast Asia.
+It has been ranked as vulnerable on the IUCN Red List since 1996, as it is threatened by habitat loss, pollution of wetlands and poaching for the illegal wildlife trade.
 As the common name indicates, its fur is relatively smooth, and somewhat shorter in length than that of other otter species.

 Characteristics

 The smooth-coated otter has a short, sleek coat of dark-brown to reddish-brown fur along its back, with lighter grayish brown on its underside.
 It is distinguished from other otter species by a more "rounded" head, and by having a vaguely diamond-shaped, hairless nose.
 The tail is flattened, in contrast to the more rounded or cylindrical tails of other otters.
 The legs are short and strong, with large, webbed feet bearing strong and sharp claws for handling slippery fish.
 The smooth-coated otter is a relatively large otter species, weighing from 7–11 kg and measuring around 59–64 cm in head-body length with a 37–43 cm long tail.
 Females have two pairs of teats with which they nurse small litters of several young.